Canon SX510 vs Sony NEX-3

 The NEX-3 can be obtained in three different colors (black, silver, red), while the SX510 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX510 and the Sony NEX-3 are of equal size.
+In this context, it is worth noting that neither the SX510 nor the NEX-3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX510 has a lens built in, whereas the NEX-3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the NEX-3 and their specifications in the Sony E-Mount Lens Catalog.